 The programme will be taught in accordance with the School of Geography's Teaching and Learning Strategy.
 The School of Geography is committed to developing, maintaining and supporting excellence in teaching and learning, to innovation in teaching practice, and to fostering independent learning and critical thinking in our students, whilst providing appropriate levels of support to students in their learning.

+The delivery of teaching will take a number of forms:

+- lectures

+- small group tutorials

+- seminars

+- workshops

+- computing practical classes

+- guest speakers

+- individual supervision of projects, dissertations and internships

+- fieldwork

+laboratory work

+independent study resources

-The delivery of teaching will take a number of forms: lectures small group tutorials seminars workshops computing practical classes quest speakers individual supervision of projects, dissertations and internships fieldwork Learning will be supported by: coherently designed and effectively delivered modules detailed module handbooks, providing learning outcomes and guided reading for each module • the provision of key materials in libraries or through electronic resources individual feedback on written work • appropriate assessment exercises within each module • use of electronic teaching materials including Powerpoint, QMPlus (QM's on-line learning environment), and online reading lists • encouraging active participation by students in small group discussions research methods training Learning will be supported by: coherently designed and effectively delivered modules detailed module handbooks, providing learning outcomes and guided reading for each module • the provision of key materials in libraries or through electronic resources individual feedback on written work appropriate assessment exercises within each module use of electronic teaching materials including Powerpoint, QMPlus (QM's on-line learning environment), and online reading lists encouraging active participation by students in small group discussions research methods training
+Learning will be supported by:

+- coherently designed and effectively delivered modules - · detailed module handbooks, providing learning outcomes and guided reading for each module - the provision of key materials in libraries or through electronic resources - individual feedback on written work - appropriate assessment exercises within each module - use of electronic teaching materials including Powerpoint, QMPlus (QM's on-line learning environment), and online reading lists - encouraging active participation by students in small group discussions - research methods training